jrasmusson/ios-professional-course/Password-Reset/8-Unit-Testing/README.md

 }
 ```

+The advantages of doing this are numersou:

+1. You make the test clear.
+2. You keep it simple.
+3. It requires less setup.
+4. It's easier to follow.

 ## 🕹 Challenge

+Now you try.
 See if you can write the converse of the above, and test the loss of focus mode where a status view should only flip between: a

 - checkmark ✅, and a
 - red X ❌